dfki-ric-quantum/qdrl-turtlebot-env/README.md

 ipython example_run.py -- -w 3x3
 ```

-or `4x4` or `5x5` for the two larger worlds, which will load the environment and robot in its
+or `4x4` or `5x5` for the two larger static worlds or `LDC` for the dynamic environment, which will
-starting position and launch an ipython shell that lets you interact with both.
+load the environment and robot in its starting position and launch an ipython shell that lets you
+interact with both.

 ## License
 Licensed under the BSD 3-clause license, see `LICENSE` for details.